Published: August 4, 2016

-The most obvious benefit of using activated charcoal is the cleaner, purified and better tasting water you get at the end of the process.
+The biggest benefit of using activated charcoal is the cleaner, purified and better tasting water you get at the end of the process.
 This is useful because water can very easily become contaminated by a number of things like heavy metals, bacteria and other contaminants.

 It interacts with water to add nutrients to it.
 Charcoal when activated can add healthy things like calcium, magnesium and iron back into your drinking water.

 How Will Charcoal Water Filters Change Your Life?

 The active charcoal stick responsible for this is called binchotan charcoal and it comes from tree branches.
 Once activated it works by absorbing impurities like chlorine by attracting the negative ions to its surface.

 Here are 3 tangible reasons why I think this form of water filtration is AWESOME.

 The clever thing is that it does not just filter water.
 Simple water filters can sometimes remove helpful nutrients and minerals thereby making the water taste flat.
 Activated charcoal filters, on the other hand, also add magnesium, iron and calcium back into the water so that water tastes nice and is healthy.

 You only need to replace the carbon filter once every 6 months (if used daily).